EXio4/randomcode/README.md

 * play.repl.hs - small REPL interface for pico2wave
 * tags - naive good-enough (for not a lot of data) tag manager
+* lazy-machines - proof-of-concept algorithm of a partially lazy evaluated graph for a game

 ## Advent of code (advent/)